baiwanqian/WheelOfFortune/README.md

-# ORIGIN by WheelofFortune
+# Wheel of Fortune by WheelOfFortune

-## Roster/Roles:
+## Roles/Roster:
 Project Manager: Christine Chen
-Dev1: Naomi Kurian
+Developer: Naomi Kurian
-Dev2: Ethan Cheung
+Developer: Ethan Cheung
-Dev3: Owen Zeng
+Developer: Owen Zeng

 ## Description of Website:
-A collection of various mini-games where users play to earn XP and collect virtual creatures.
-Creatures hatch from eggs obtained from the user leveling up and can also be leveled up themselves.
+**Wheel of Fortune** is a collection of various interactive mini-games where users earn XP, level up, and collect virtual creatures.
+With each level, players can hatch eggs to obtain collectible creatures of different rarities.
+Players can select an active creature which will gain XP alongside the player and stay with them on screen, visually evolving as they level.

 ### Install Guide:
 1. **Clone the repository**: `git clone git@github.com:baiwanqian/WheelOfFortune.git`